joinrpg/basecamp3-api/README.md

 # basecamp3-api
-Wrapper for using Basecamp3 API
+Draft of wrapper for using Basecamp3 API.
+Never gain traction